Skylight Leak Repair / Replacement

 • Loose Flashing - First determine what has caused the flashing to loosen; is it from poor sealant, strong winds, or thermal shock.
 If sealant is the problem, then repairing it is simply a matter of reinstalling a durable sealant; for either of the other two issues, a professional roofer should be contacted since the problem could be in the roof itself.

 • Glass Seal - This problem can be easily remedied by replacing the cracking seal with a silicone based one which has better resistance to brittleness and provides a better seal.

 • Frame - This component should also be examined for any problems such as gaps or a cracked, brittle or loose rubber seal.

-In summary, taking care of water leaks brought on by faulty skylights can be easily repaired.
-It is merely a matter of identifying the source and fixing it.
-On the occasion that you have a leaky skylight reach out to your nearby roof repair specialist these experts are equipped to address the maintenance and repair of any variety of leaking skylight.
+In conclusion, fixing water leaks caused by malfunctioning skylights can be easily corrected.
+It is just a matter of finding the source and patching it.
+When you have a leaky skylight reach out to your nearby roof repair pro they are equipped to tackle the maintenance and repair of any type of leaky skylight.